Jogira/Colorfall-Painting-App/Readme.txt

  +5 more colors added to the pre-set rows.

 TESTING:
-We have successfully implemented testing for the color wheel, brush/eraser size changing, and recent colors user stories.
+We have successfully implemented testing for the brush/eraser size changing.

 However, just like iteration #1, espresso does not keep track of anything drawn onto the canvas.
-Because of this, the COLOR PICKER/SELECTED COLOR INDICATOR user story cannot be tested.
-The other 3 user stories can be tested, as we can use the currently selected color diamond as verification that the current color is changed when using the color wheel or picking from the recent colors bank.
-There is also a textview that indicates the current size of the brush/eraser, which can be used to verify those user stories without having to draw on the canvas.
+Because of this, the color changing user stories for the color wheel, color picker, and recent colors were not possible to do.
+The new tools obviously work as intended and have been tested extensively manually, but grabbing the color values of the brush is not possible.

+For the brush/eraser size changing user story:
+The size is artificially tested by checking the textview to see that the number in the textview changes when resizing the brush, but it doesn't grab the the size directly from the brush.
+Instead, the textview just reflects the changes in the brush size.

+For the color picker/color indicator user story:
 The color picker requires that we draw onto the canvas with a color, then use the color picker to grab that color, but as stated before, drawing/coloring on the canvas is not recorded by espresso.

+For the color wheel user story and the recent colors user story:
+The same goes for the color wheel and the recent colors bank, because we can change colors using either of those tools, but espresso won't record drawing on the canvas or let us verify that the color is what we changed to.

 THE DESIGN PATTERN:FACADE
- Facade design pattern was implemented to hide the process of validating a tool first to ensure that it's a tool that can have its color/size changed, then changing the size/color if verified.
+ Facade design pattern was implemented to hide the process of validating a tool first to ensure that it's a tool that can have its color/size changed, then changing the size/color if valid.
 The currentToolCheck and currentSizeCheck classes do as their names imply;
  Each verify if the current tool is a tool that can change in size or color.
 Then the toolSelectionFacade class combines both of those classes and verifies/checks color/checks size/changes color/changes size all behind the scenes with a single call of
  "verifyingTools.verifyToolandSwapColor(colorFour);" within the drawActivity.